List of actors considered for the part of the Doctor: Thirteenth Doctor

 Following the news that the tenth series would be Peter Capaldi's last as the Doctor, several media reports and bookmakers had speculated as to who would replace Capaldi as the Thirteenth Doctor.
 Bookmakers' favourites included Ben Whishaw, Phoebe Waller-Bridge, Kris Marshall, and Tilda Swinton.

-When referring to if the new Doctor would be a woman, incoming Doctor Who showrunner Chris Chibnall originally was quoted in February 2017, as saying "Nothing is ruled out but I don’t want the casting to be a gimmick and that’s all I can say".
+When referring to if the new Doctor would be a woman, incoming Doctor Who showrunner Chris Chibnall originally was quoted in February 2017, as saying "Nothing is ruled out but I don't want the casting to be a gimmick and that's all I can say".
 The role of the Thirteenth Doctor went to Jodie Whittaker, the first woman to play the Doctor in the television series.
 She had previously worked with Chibnall in Broadchurch.
 Chibnall said that he always wanted a woman for the part and that Whittaker was their first choice.
 Whittaker has said that other actresses auditioned for the part.

 Fourteenth and Fifteenth Doctor

 Several actors and actresses were heavily rumoured to be taking over from Whittaker, including Hugh Grant, Michael Sheen, Kris Marshall, Richard Ayoade, Michaela Coel, Kelly Macdonald, and Lenny Henry.
 Davies' return also led to speculation that an actor he had previously worked with in other projects would join him as the Fourteenth Doctor, with Olly Alexander, Lydia West, Omari Douglas, T'Nia Miller and Fisayo Akinade ranking highly in bookies' odds.
 Rumours also circulated that David Tennant would reprise his role, having previously portrayed the Tenth Doctor during Davies' time as showrunner, or that Jo Martin, who debuted as the Fugitive Doctor during Whittaker's tenure, would be revealed as the Fourteenth incarnation.

-Ncuti Gatwa had previously been announced as Jodie Whittaker's successor, making him the first black actor to play the Doctor, and many reports stated he would play the Fourteenth Doctor and that Whittaker's Thirteenth Doctor would regenerate into an incarnation portrayed by Gatwa.
+Ncuti Gatwa had previously been announced as Jodie Whittaker's successor, making him the first black actor to lead the series and the second black actor to play the Doctor (after Jo Martin).
+Many reports stated he would play the Fourteenth Doctor and that Whittaker's Thirteenth Doctor would regenerate into an incarnation portrayed by Gatwa.
 Upon Whittaker's final episode, in 2022, "The Power of the Doctor", as the character, she instead regenerated into a form seemingly similar to the Tenth Doctor.
 This character, portrayed by David Tennant, was confirmed to be the Fourteenth Doctor, with later clarification that Gatwa would actually portray the Fifteenth Doctor.